Fears about sobriety are common, even for people who desperately seek it.

 - Accept that what’s done is done and commit to being a better person from now on.

 - Feel sorry for yourself and continue to destroy yourself and those around you by drinking.

 Your sobriety has to be built on a strong desire to get better.
 I don’t have a time machine for you, my friend.
 Wish that I did.

-Let your sobriety and honest way of living be your penance.
+Let your sobriety be your penance.
 You make it up to everyone you ever hurt by never being that person again.

 Your sobriety cannot be contingent upon people’s forgiveness.
 That’s an unfair burden to place on someone else.
 It’s time to take responsibility for your life.

 Sobriety Fear #12: Sobriety will always be hard.

 It is very normal in the early days to feel like you’ve resigned yourself to a life of misery by quitting alcohol.
 Those early days of sobriety may leave you feeling hopeless.